jeffreyevans/spatialEco/README.md

     pseudo.absence - Generates pseudo-absence samples based on the spatial intensity function of known species locations.
                     This is akin to distance constrained but is informed by the spatial process of the observed data and is drawn from a probabilistic sample following the intensity function.

+    random.raster - creates random rasters or stacks of defined dimensions and statistical distributions

     raster.change - Compares two categorical rasters with a variety of statistical options